boardswarm/boardswarm/boardswarm/README.md

 Actuators provided by pdudaemon take a `mode` parameter which can be `on` or `off` (matching pdudaemon actions).

+Each item created by this provider will have a following properties:
+* `pdudaemon.pdu`: name of the pdu controlled
+* `pdudaemon.port`: port of the pdu that is used

 [pdudaemon]: https://github.com/pdudaemon/pdudaemon

 Example configuration: